dlr-eoc/ukis-frontend-libraries/TUTORIALS.md

 ### 3. Add the following to the app.module.ts:
 ```
 import { MapOlModule } from '@dlr-eoc/map-ol';
-import { LayerControlModule } from '@dlr-eoc/layer-control';

 ...

  imports: [
     ...
-    MapOlModule,
-    LayerControlModule
+    MapOlModule
   ]
 ```

-### 4. Also add to a route-view.component.html:
+### 4. Also replace the example-view.component.html with:
 ```
 <section class="content-area map-view">
   <ukis-map-ol [layersSvc]="layerSvc" [mapState]="mapStateSvc" [controls]="controls"></ukis-map-ol>
 </section>
 ```
 ### 5. Remove the contents of example-view.component.scss
+This is necessary, as we do not have a footer or a side nav at the moment.

-### 6. Add the following to a route-view.component.ts:
+### 6. Add the following to example-view.component.ts:
 ```
 import { LayersService } from '@dlr-eoc/services-layers';
 import { MapStateService } from '@dlr-eoc/services-map-state';